fgregg/rdtl/README.md

 - Allows custom filters when validation is disabled

 **Unsupported Django Tags (cannot be expressed in CFG):**
-- `{% with %}` - Creates context-dependent variable scoping
 - `{% widthratio %}` - Complex expression evaluation
 - Template inheritance (`{% extends %}` with block overriding) - Requires multi-file context
 - `{% csrf_token %}` - Runtime security token generation
 - `{% now %}` - Runtime timestamp generation

-These tags require runtime evaluation, multi-file context, or context-sensitive scoping that cannot be determined during parsing.
+These tags require runtime evaluation or multi-file context that cannot be determined during parsing.
 RDTL focuses on tags that can be validated and formatted at parse time.

 ### 6. Allowed Constructs